 Diego Velazquez (15991660)

 One of the greatest exponents of Spanish painting, the artist Diego Velazquez was a court painter to King Philip IV during the period of the Spanish Baroque.
-Although a master of history painting and genre-painting (bodegons), he is renowned for his portrait art - completing over 20 portraits of the King along with others of the Royal Family and their friends.
-His best known works include his masterpieces Portrait of Pope Innocent X (c.1650, Galleria Doria Pamphilj, Rome) Las Meninas (1656, Prado, Madrid), The Tapestry Weavers (Las Hilanderas) (1659, Prado), and the Equestrian Portrait of Duke de Olivares, 1634 (Prado).
+Although a master of history painting and genre-painting (bodegones), he is renowned for his portrait art - completing over 20 portraits of the King along with others of the Royal Family and their friends.
+His best known works include his masterpieces Portrait of Pope Innocent X (c.1650, Galleria Doria Pamphilj, Rome) Las Meninas (1656, Prado, Madrid), The Tapestry Weavers (Las Hilanderas) (1659, Prado), the Equestrian Portrait of Duke de Olivares (1634, Prado) and The Rokeby Venus (1647-51, National Gallery, London).
 Rising above other Spanish Baroque Artists like Jusepe Ribera (1591-1652) and Zurbaran (1598-1664), he is regarded along with El Greco (1541-1614) and Goya as being among the greatest Old Masters of Spain.

 WORLD'S BEST ART